q-viper/q-viper.github.io/_posts/2020-08-11-gesture-based-visually-writing-system-make-a-visual-user-interface.md

 ## Working on Contours
 Now we have to deal with contours for Draw ROI and GUI ROI.
 And we have made a GUI ROI just above the Draw ROI hence we have to deal with only one at a time.
 But problem arises when we try to interact on GUI regions because our hand part will also fall on Draw ROI at the same time.
 Hence we must define some rule that when contours have been detected on GUI ROI then ignore contours on Draw ROI.
 Lets first work on that.

 To get contours for drawing and interactive VUI(Virtual User Interface), we have to pass the cropped ROI for both.
 Hence we will check for contours twice.
 First, check if contours have been detected on VUI if yes then try to change working modes.
 If not then work on canvas with existing mode.
 The process of getting contours is same for both.
-But variable names has been changed and i have tried to make it as friendly as possible.
+But variable names has been changed and I have tried to make it as friendly as possible.
 Also don't forget to the part where boxes were defined.

 ```python
 def run_system():